Travel.State.Gov > International Travel > Country Information > Andorra International Travel Information

 Read the Department of State’s Fact Sheet on Andorra for information on U.S.-Andorran relations.

 Andorra is not part of the Schengen area.
-Andorra is landlocked, and does not have an airport; therefore, all visitors to Andorra must enter via Andorra’s border with either Spain or France.
-Visit the Embassy of the Principality of Andorra website for the most current visa information.
+Andorra is landlocked, and does not have an airport; therefore, all visitors must enter via Andorra’s border with either Spain or France.
+Visit the Andorra Ministry of Foreign Affairs website for the most current visa information.

 HIV/AIDS Restrictions: The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Andorra.

 Credible information indicates terrorist groups continue plotting possible attacks in Europe.
 European governments are taking action to guard against terrorist attacks.
 However, all European countries remain potentially vulnerable to attacks from transnational terrorist organizations.
 All U.S. citizens are reminded to remain vigilant with regard to their personal security.

 The local equivalent to the “911” emergency line for police, ambulance, or fire in Andorra is 112.
 Typically, the 112 line has English-speaking operators.